Fractional Laser Treatment in Cedar park & Austin, Tx

 Complications can include scarring (including permanent), infection, and keloid formation.
 Recovery time varies but usually takes several weeks of healing before you feel like yourself again.
 You may also have to take time off work or avoid certain activities (for example swimming) while you recover from the procedure’s effects on your skin.

-If you’re looking to improve your skin and reduce signs of aging, fractional laser treatment may be right for you.
+If you’re looking to improve your skin and reduce signs of ageing, fractional laser treatment may be right for you.
 Fractional laser treatment can treat a range of skin conditions like wrinkles, acne scars, and dark spots by creating microscopic columns within the skin that stimulate new collagen growth.

 The treatment is minimally invasive since only the damaged areas are treated, leaving surrounding areas untouched.
 This procedure is great for people who want dramatic results without going under the knife or dealing with downtime from traditional surgery procedures.